 In the above example, the sender has introduced himself and then proceeds to ask the important question.
 The subscriber has the choice to either be subscribed or be left alone with two different links.

-If the subscriber was active in the past, use the data to send them personalized email content., so it’s worth tailoring content to subscribers – even inactive ones.
+If the subscriber was active in the past, use the data to send them personalized email content.
+Personalized emails deliver six times higher transaction rates, so it’s worth tailoring content to subscribers – even inactive ones.
+Teespring has created one of the most effective winback email examples with a cute puppy face as the hero image.

 Stage:3 – Calling them to action

-The effectiveness of your email copy is measured on the clicks on the CTA button of your win-back email.
+The effectiveness of your winback email campaign examples is measured on the clicks on the CTA button of your win-back email.
 Those who are inactive are not going to readily check out all products that you got to provide, as soon as you send a re-engagement email.
-So, one golden rule for CTA in a re-engagement email is ‘ONLY ONE CTA’.
+So, one golden rule for CTA in customer winback emails is ‘ONLY ONE CTA’.
 Following brands have not only featured a single CTA button, they have managed to innovate it.

-Grammarly has a giant red button.
+Grammarly has a giant red button in their mobile responsive email template.
 Even those who didn’t read the email copy will be tempted to push it.
 (We were too)

 Stage:4 – Making them pay… for their products